ibm-cloud-docs/containers/cs_app_knative.md

 Change the default time that your Knative service instance does not receive any requests before Knative scales down your service to zero instances.
 {: shortdesc}

 Knative uses the `config-autoscaler` config map in the `knative-serving` namespace to determine the amount of time to wait before a stable Knative service is considered `idle` and can be scaled down to zero instances.
 This time is also referred to as the `scale-to-zero-grace-period`.
 By default, the grace period is set to 30 seconds.
 However, before Knative starts counting down the seconds, the service must be considered stable for 60 seconds (`stable-window`).
-For example, if requests are stopped to your app, your Knative service instance is still up for the next 90 seconds (30s `scale-to-zero-grace-period` + 60s `stable window`) before Knative scales down your service to zero instances.
+For example, if requests are stopped to your app, your Knative service instance is still up for the next 90 seconds (60s `stable window` + 30s `scale-to-zero-grace-period`) before Knative scales down your service to zero instances.

 If you do not want Knative to scale down your service to zero instances, set the [minimum number of pods](#knative-min-max-pods) to 1.
 {: tip}